What to Bring to Your Abortion Pill Appointment

 April 24, 2026

 Bring a valid photo ID, your payment of $380 (cash or card), and a pad to wear home.
 Comfortable clothing, a snack, water, and your phone are also helpful.
 You do not need to bring a companion, but you are welcome to have someone wait for you.
-The appointment typically takes about an hour.
+The appointment usually takes about an hour.

 What do I need to bring to my appointment?